A 'ring of fire' solar eclipse is happening Thursday. Here's how to watch

 On the morning of June 10, the darkened new moon will slide in front of the sun, resulting in a partial solar eclipse visible from big swaths of North America and Europe.
-Some lucky skywatchers in a narrow section of Canada and Siberia will have an opportunity to see the most dramatic part of the show, the "ring of fire" that results from the moon covering all but the edges of the sun.
+Some lucky skywatchers in a narrow section of Canada and Siberia will be able to see the most dramatic part of the show, the "ring of fire" that results from the moon covering all but the edges of the sun.

 The scientific name for this is an annular solar eclipse, which is a bit different from a total solar eclipse -- when the moon is at the right distance from Earth to completely cover the sun.
 A total solar eclipse put on a big show in North America in 2017, and we'll get another one in 2024.